tanatiem/digital-ventures-interview/README.md

 ## Code Files
 In order to keep the code not too long, I divided them into 3 parts
-- `01 Clean.ipynb` is for data cleaning.
+- `00 Clean.ipynb` is for data cleaning because the given dataset is not well-formed csv.
-- `02 Prep & EDA.ipynb` is for basic EDA, feature engineering, and data preprocessing
+- `01 Profiling.ipynb` is for basic EDA, using Pandas Profiling which can't be seen if you open from github directly.
+- `02 EDA.ipynb` explore data in terms of distributions between 0 and 1 classes.
-- `03 Modeling.ipynb` is the main part where I split datasets, train the model, report model performance and interpretability.
+- `03 Modeling.ipynb` the code for preprocessing and build the model.

-Please note that each part produce output files after it's done.
-This is my personal habit to save state of the work.
-In case something crashes, I don't have to restart all over.
-But the file are too big to upload due to GitHub limitation, not all the files are uploaded.

-# 1) Data Cleaning
+# 0) Data Cleaning
-`01 Clean.ipynb`
+`00 Clean.ipynb`
 - `pandas.read_csv` doesn't work with some corrupted records.
 Using `csv.reader` instead
 - Identify the corrupted rows by simply check the number of parsed tokens.
 If it's not `27`, remove.
-- Removing 4 rows, and the whole data can be converted into `DataFrame`
+- Removing problematic rows, and the whole data can be converted into `DataFrame`

-- Inspect data
-  - Check uniqueness
-  - Check data types and do the type conversion.
-Since we read it using `csv.reader`, the data type is not auto-detected.
-  - Upon checking data, I also remove a row with `annual_inc == 0`, because I assume that for the loan business, income should be required.
-  - Save the result file
+# 1) Data Profiling
+`01 Profiling.ipynb`
+Using pandas profiling, run an analysis on the original dataset.
+Then I tried preprocess and generate some more features and run again to get the idea on how the processed and generated features look like.

-# 2) Data preparation & EDA
+# 2) EDA
-`02 Prep & EDA.ipynb`
+`02 EDA.ipynb`
-## Explore each of the variables
+Explore each of the features manually, seeing distribution, descriptive statistics between 2 groups of Charged Off and Fully Paid.

- - Distribution, Outliers
- - In case of numerical variables, I also check the distributions for Full Paid/Charged Off groups.
- - In case of categorical variables, I also check the contingency table for Full Paid/Charged Off groups.
+# 3) Modeling

 ## Feature engineering
-I generate many features, but in the end only two of them are used in the final model which are;
+Some generated features
 - `installment_inc_ratio`
 $$ \frac{MonthlyInstallment}{AnnualIncome/12} $$
 Similar to DTI (debt-to-income), but according to the data dict, the requested loan amount is not included in the calculation.
 So I made this to measure the additional debt obligation to the borrower if the loan is accepted.
 - `mort_acc_missing`
 Since 10% of the whole dataset of `mort_acc` (the number of mortgage accounts) are missing.
 So I imputed zero for missing values, and create a variable to tell that `mort_acc` is missing
+- `inc_not_verified`
+Whether or not the reported income is verified based on `verification_status`.
+Not Verified goes to 1, else 0.
+- `zip`
+Zip code extracted from `address` which I still have doubt the correctness since it has such small cardinality for zip code.
+It turns out to be the feature with the most predictive power.

 ## Categorical encoding
-After going through all the variables, one-by-one.
-If a variable is considered as a categorical, then it is converted using pandas `category` data type.
-There are both `Nominal` and `Ordinal` categories in this dataset.
-For the ordinal category, I have to specify the order manually.

-**All categories** are encoded using `Ordinal` encoding with reasons;
-- I understand that `Nominal` categories should be encoded using One-Hot encoding (if its cardinality is not high), but it creates a lot of new features and tend to train the model slower with excessive features.
-- Tree-based models are capable of learning from Nominal categories even if it's encoded using Ordinal way.

-# 3) Modeling
+Basically we deal with nominal category with One-hot encoding.
+But after some experiments, I found that One-hot and Oridnal are not significantly different for this dataset.

+At the end, I use `Ordial Encoding` for all categorical variables.
+The tree-based models are capable to learn from label-encoded nominal categories.

 ## Holdout test set
 Load preprocessed dataset from earlier step and split it into `Train`, `Validation` and `Test` sets with 0.6/0.2/0.2 proportion respectively.

 ## Feature selection
 - Check `Mutual Information Scores`
-To see predictive power of features using the non-parametric method.
-But it can only measure `discrete` variables
+To see predictive power of features with Mutual Information scores.
-- Check ANOVA Test
-Just to see if there's a statistically difference in a `continuous` variable between Fully Paid/Charged Off group.
-It doesn't help much though. (some variable may not be normally distributed and that breaks the assumption of the test)
-- Try fitting the model using `all features` using `XGBoost` and its default parameters.
-I Then check its `feature importance`
+- Try fitting a model using default parameters and see the feature importances in consideration of choose features
-- All of the above steps are just for a guildline to help picking features manually

 ## Model Training
 - Use `XGBoost` only (The original idea was to use RandomForst as a baseline, and try LightGBM, and other models)